spcourse/monopoly_dict/monopoly_config/content.md

 * Use the board size from the `board_config` dictionary to decide when to wrap around the board.
 * Use the lap money from the `board_config` dictionary as the reward when a player completes a lap.
 * Initialize player balances using the starting money from the `board_config` dictionary.
-This is a list where each element corresponds to one player’s starting balance.
+The value you should get from the configuration dictionary is a list, where each element corresponds to one player’s starting balance.
 To set a player’s initial money, take the value from the list at the position that matches that player’s index.

-> ⚠️ **Important:** The configuration dictionary **should not be part of the game state**.
-It describes the rules and setup of the game, but it should never change during a game.
+> ⚠️ **Important:** Make sure you don’t overwrite (or add new) entries in `board_config` to track progress.
+You should not use the starting money list as the actual money balances of players directly.
+This could cause your code to use these changed values the next time the function is called, which in turn changes the outcome!
+Instead, you should **copy** the values from the `board_config` dictionary.
 >
-> Make sure you don’t overwrite (or add new) entries in `board_config` to track progress.
-You also should not use the starting money list as the actual money balances of players.
+> The configuration dictionary **should not be part of the game state**.
+It describes the rules and setup of the game, and should never be changed *during* a game.

 Test your code using `checkpy`.
 Proper implementation of `board_size` can not be tested here yet, and will be tested in the next step.
-For now, you should pass X more tests. <!--TODO check if this is correct -->
+For now, you should pass 8 more tests (for a total of 11). <!--TODO check if this is correct -->

 ### Step 2: Properties as a nested dictionary